Kai-Karren/rasa-websocket-channel/README.md

 ## Usage

+Add the custom channel into your Rasa directory (or a sub-folder).

-Add the following to your Rasa credentials.yml file.
+Then add the following to your Rasa credentials.yml file.
 ```
 websocket_channel.WebsocketInputChannel:
 ```